richoarbianto/vscode-code-mirror/README.md

 ## Contributing

-If you have any suggestions or improvements, feel free to open an issue or submit a pull request on [GitHub](https://github.com/your-username/your-repository).
+If you have any suggestions or improvements, feel free to open an issue or submit a pull request on [GitHub](https://github.com/richoarbianto/vscode-code-mirror).

 ## License

 This extension is licensed under the MIT License.
-See [LICENSE](LICENSE) for more information.